gzavo/CS_Assignment/solution.md

 ![wo_beer_consumption](https://github.com/user-attachments/assets/983e389b-42d3-4676-a074-cfdeea8c723e)

 The graph compares WO (Number of graduates) in the Netherlands (red line) and Beer consumption in hectoliters (green line) from 2006 to 2018.
-The number of graduates increased steadily from 2006 to 2018, while beer consumption remained mostly unchanged.
+The number of graduates increased steadily from 2006 to 2018, while beer consumption remained mostly unchanged from 2006 to 2013, after which it had a steady increase.
-Hence, no obvious correlation between the two variables over time can be deduced.
+Hence, no obvious direct correlation between the two variables over time can be deduced, or at least not a strong one.